michaelpatrickpurcell/prophecy/README.md

 The moderator should encourage the other players to tell an interesting story by asking them questions.
 If the moderator is curious about something in the story and wants to learn more, then they should ask for more information.
 Similarly, if the moderator is confused then they should ask for clarification.

 Importantly, however, the moderator's role is not prescriptive.
 The moderator should not narrate any part of the story.
 The moderator can make suggestions or present alternatives, but ultimately the other players should decide what happens.

+Finally, the moderator should act as a timekeeper.
+The moderator should start a timer when the other players begin to perform a scene.
+At the end of eight minutes, or if the other the other players are starting to struggle to make contributions, the moderator should suggest that it may be time to move on.
+By keeping the game moving, the moderator can help to ensure that the story stays tightly focused on the characters and their attempts to deal with the effects of the catastrophe.

 ## Modules
 The first thing that the players do in the game is [Receive a Prophecy](#receive-a-prophecy).